danbev/learning-nodejs/README.md

 If a program needs to be recompiled to run with a new version of library but doesn't require any further modifications, the library is source compatible.

+### Application Binary Interface (ABI)
 An ABI defines the structures and methods used to access external, already compiled libraries/code at the level of machine code.
+The headers decsribing classes, functions etc are compiled to a set of addresses and expected parameters, memory structure sizes and layout.
+The application using the ABI must be compiled so that these addresses, the expected paramters, memory layout etc match those that that the ABI provider provided.
+Changes to the header files can be made but must be done carfully to ensure that the compability is not changed, so that the addresses produced when compiling are not changed which would mean that exising users of the compiled code would become incompatible.

+Keeping an ABI stable means not changing function interfaces (return type and number, types, and order of arguments), definitions of data types or data structures, defined constants, etc.
+New functions and data types can be added, but existing ones must stay the same.

 Making a namespace change in C++ will generate a different mangled name so the symbol in the object file will be different.

+In Node there is `NODE_MODULE_VERSION` which is defined in `node_version.h`

 #### C++ Lint task